Skip to content

 Is Grace College and Theological Seminary Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Grace College and Theological Seminary earn a median of $45,411, roughly in line with national averages for graduates.
+Ten years out, alumni of Grace College and Theological Seminary earn a median of $45,411, roughly in line with the national average for college graduates.

 $41,463